MikeDepies/Svelte-Resource-Guide/readme.md

 }
 ```

 We represent the websocket as a promise since we would like to prevent the ability to start writting mesages before connection is established.
 This will defer into an ```(undefined | Websocket)``` store later.
+As long as we hold true to this contract - that if the websocket store is undefined until the websocket succsesfully connects - allows us to simplify the rest of the uses down stream.
+We can then simply depend on the websocket Store and if its there, we we can use it.
+This compounds nicely with the message router we will lay ontop of this websocket store.

 ```typescript